Why are we not able to find physical traces of the mass graves at Babi Yar?

 The facts are:

-There is eyewitness evidence about the remains in the mass graves after the war that is far more substantial than “some shoes and some rags.”
-Further, the physical traces of the execution of 33,771 Jews in Babi Yar cannot be determined more closely today because the entire area was obliterated by a disaster that destroyed the area.
+There is eyewitness evidence from after the war that testifies to the existence of mass graves.
+This evidence is far more substantial than “some shoes and some rags.”
+Further, the physical traces of the execution of 33,771 Jews at Babi Yar cannot be determined more closely today because the ravine was significantly altered by a natural disaster that changed the geography of the area.

-Mattogno is referring to an image of scattered shoes and clothing which is part a series of pictures taken or collected by the Soviet Extraordinary State Commission investigating German atrocities in Kiev.
-However, Yad Vashem has many other photographs from that report and other sources in their archive.
-They show exhumed remains, Jews lying murdered along the route to the execution site, and the Germans sorting through the heaps of clothing of murdered Jews.
+There is far more evidence of mass murder at Babi Yar than “a few shoes and some rags.”
+Yad Vashem has many photographs showing exhumed remains, Jews lying murdered along the route to the execution site, and the Nazis sorting through the heaps of clothing belonging to murdered Jews.

-Mattogno neglected to tell his readers that the Extraordinary State Commission physically investigated the site in 1944.
-They dug five exploratory pits.
-In two pits they discovered actual bodies.
-In other places “we came across the numerous remains of the burned bodies, clothes and bones . . . in Kiev mass murders of the Russian civilian population were unprecedented in scope . . . the victims of which were several tens of thousands of men, women and children.”
+The Soviet’s Extraordinary State Commission physically investigated Babi Yar in 1944, digging five exploratory pits.
+According to their report, they discovered actual bodies in two pits.
+The report also said: “we came across the numerous remains of the burned bodies, clothes and bones . . . in Kiev mass murders of the Russian civilian population were unprecedented in scope . . . the victims of which were several tens of thousands of men, women and children.”

 Anatoli Kuznetsov lived in Kiev during the German occupation and the massacre at Babi Yar.
 In his memoir, Babi Yar, Kuznetsov describes how he explored the ravine after the Germans had been driven out and the area had returned to Soviet rule: “. . .
 I went along with a friend to see what was left behind.
 The ravine was enormous, you might even say majestic: deep and wide, like a mountain gorge.
 If you stood on one side of it and shouted you would scarcely be heard on the other . . .
 Down at the bottom ran a little stream with clear water . . .
 We knew the stream like the palms of our hands.
 As children we had made little dams to hold it back and we had often swum in it.
 The river bed was of good, coarse sand, but now for some reason or other the sand was mixed with little white stones.
 I bent down and picked one of them up to look at it more closely.
 It was a small piece of bone, about as big as a fingernail, and it was charred on one side and white on the other . . .
 We carried on walking for a long time on these bits of bone until we reached the very top of the ravine . . . in one place we saw that the sand had turned grey.
 Suddenly we realized we were walking on human ashes.”

-Herbert Tiedemann complains that since Babi Yar is such a big part of the “Holocaust story,” why don’t we just dig up the mass graves and prove it once and for all?
-However, we cannot today find even the traces that Kuznetsov described—much less the mass graves—because the ravine no longer exists.
+As alluded to above, Holocaust deniers complain about the lack of forensic research conducted at Babi Yar.
+For example, Holocaust denier Herbert Tiedemann has complained that since Babi Yar is such a big part of the “Holocaust story,” why don’t we just dig up the mass graves and prove it once and for all?
+However, today we cannot find the ash and bone Kuznetsov described—much less the mass graves—because the ravine was completely changed by a massive mudslide in 1961.

-Today what is left of that area of the Babi Yar ravine in the area of the massacre of the Jews is relatively flat land crisscrossed by roads, bridges, and housing developments and cut through by the Dnieper River.
-It is impossible to locate any mass graves and exhume and examine the bodies.
+Today, what remains of Babi Yar relevant to the massacre of the Jews is relatively flat land crisscrossed by roads, bridges, and housing developments; the Dnieper River also now cuts through the most likely locations of the graves.
+Thus, it is impossible to locate any mass graves and to exhume and examine any remains.

-The physical traces of the execution of the Jews at Babi Yar are more than just a photograph of a collection of “shoes and rags” as Mattogno claims.
-The Soviet Extraordinary State Commission located and excavated and forensically examined several graves in which they found bodies and burnt bones.
-Eyewitnesses right after the war confirm that bones and ash were scattered through the area of the southern part of the ravine.
-The Holocaust deniers’ complaints that no one has ever tried to find the graves is not only untrue, but after 1961 it cannot be done due to the destruction of Babi Yar.
+The physical traces of the execution of the Jews at Babi Yar are more than just a photographs of “shoes and rags,” as some deniers claim.
+To review, the Soviet Extraordinary State Commission located, excavated, and forensically examined several graves, in which they found bodies and burnt bones.
+Eyewitnesses right after the war confirm the visible existence of bone and ash scattered throughout the southern part of the ravine.
+After 1961, it became impossible to excavate the killing sites and graves, due to the destruction of Babi Yar after a massive flood.

 The report of the Extraordinary State Commission, “Information of the Extraordinary State Commission on Destruction and Atrocities Perpetrated by the German-Fascist Invaders in the City of Kiev,” is reproduced in full in facsimile at http://forum.axishistory.com/viewtopic.php?t=42076, p.
 202.